sbg/sevenbridges-r/README.md

 ### Issue report

 All feedback are welcomed!
-Please file bug/issue/request on the [issue page](https://github.com/sbg/sevenbridges-r/issues) here on github, we wil try to respond asap.
+Please file bug/issue/request on the [issue page](https://github.com/sbg/sevenbridges-r/issues) here on github, we will try to respond asap.

 <a name="qa"/>